Historical Attractions in the Finger Lakes

 What do you get when you combine molten hot glass, the "wild west," and the fastest man on earth?
 Only some of the coolest museums around!

 You might wonder, what's the big deal about glass?
 But once you see it for yourself you'll get it.
 Whether it's watching gaffers shape glowing hot globs of glass into something remarkable or it's traveling back 35 centuries through the glass artifacts of different cultures or it's becoming an artist yourself and making your own one-of-kind work of art, the Corning Museum of Glass is the best place on earth to celebrate the wonders of glass.
 Throughout the year, the museum also offers several free themed events called 2300˚ celebrations which include live glassblowing demonstrations, live music, great regional food, and lots of toe-tapping fun.

-Sometimes visiting an historical museum can get a little old.
-But places like the Benjamin Patterson Inn Museum bring history to life.
+Sometimes visiting a historical museum can get a little old.
+But places like the Heritage Village of the Southern Finger Lakes bring history to life.
 In addition to a collection of historic buildings, including the oldest in Steuben County, the museum has a few special events each year, like Whingblinger, that allow you to not just see what it was like to live a hundred years ago, but to actually do some of the things that were done back then, like hearth cooking and blacksmithing and weaving.